salab/iccheck/README.md

       --disable-default-ignore   Disable default ignore configs
       --fail-code int            Exit code if it detects any inconsistent changes (default: 0) --format string            Format type (console, json, github) (default "console") -f, --from string              Base git ref to compare against.
-Usually earlier in time. (default "main") -h, --help                     help for iccheck
+Usually earlier in time.
+  -h, --help                     help for iccheck
       --ignore stringArray       Regexp of file paths (and its contents) to ignore.
                                  If specifying both file paths and contents ignore regexp, split them by ':'.